gradle/gradle/design-docs/dependency-resolution-reporting.md

 It's not 100% decided what will be the naming of the parameters, currently it would be: dependencyInsight --include org.foo:bar --configuration runtime When we decide on exact naming of the task and the parameters, this spec needs to be updated.
-1. Each parameter must be applicable to at least one task in the graph.
-If any of the parameters cannot be applied to any of the tasks in the graph then the command should fail fast.
+1. Each parameter must be applicable to at least one task specified at command line.
+If any of the parameters cannot be applied to any of the tasks then the command should fail fast.
 Examples:
     'dependencyInsight --include x --configuration y' - works fine 'clean build dependencyInsight --include x --configuration y' - works fine, applies the configuration only to dependencyInsight task
-    'clean build --include x --configuration' - breaks as the dependencyInsight task is not in the graph so the parameters should not be used.
+    'clean build --include x --configuration' - breaks as the dependencyInsight is not included so the parameters should not be used
 1. If multiple tasks match given parameters (for example, when name-matching execution schedules multiple dependency insight tasks) then *all* of the tasks should be configured with given parameters.
 1. The command line parameter takes precedence over the build script configuration